fox-it/cryptophp/scripts/README.md

 check_filesystem.py
 -------------------

+	$ ./check_filesystem.py --help
+	Usage: check_filesystem.py [options] directory|file [directory2|file2] [..]

+	Options:
+	  -h, --help            show this help message and exit -n, --no-color        no color output [default: False] -p PATTERNS, --patterns=PATTERNS
+	                        scan only files matching the patterns (comma seperated) [default: *.png,*.gif,*.jpg,*.bmp]

-Run this script on your server to find all "social*.png" files and determine if they are CryptoPHP backdoors.
+Run this script on your server to find all image files and determine if they are CryptoPHP backdoors.

-An optional argument can be passed to start scanning from the directory specified by the argument, else it will default to the root directory.
+By default it will recursively scan starting from the root directory.
+This can be changed by passing one or multiple directories (or files) as the arguments to the script.

 1. Download and make the script executable: